Medicines & Falling

 If you think your medicines are causing you to fall, it is important that you do not stop taking any medicines until you have spoken to your own doctor.

-In Glasgow and Clyde, we have a small team of specialist pharmacists who are part of the Community Falls Prevention Programme.
-They can review your medicines and make sure they are not making you fall.
+In Glasgow and Clyde, we have a small team of specialist pharmacists who can review your medicines and make sure they are not making you fall.

 These pharmacists work closely with your own General Practitioner (GP) and community pharmacies (local chemist) to make sure that you are getting the best out of your medicines.